Thomas Andrew Gill

-Thomas Andrew Gill (January 23, 1887 – March 8, 1947) was an American football, and baseball player and coach of football, basketball, and baseball.
+Thomas Andrew Gill (January 23, 1887 – March 8, 1947) was an American football and baseball player, and coach of football, basketball, and baseball.

+Gill was also an athlete at Indiana University, where he competed in football, baseball, basketball, and track and field.

 Coaching career

 Gill was the head football coach at Lombard College in Galesburg, Illinois in 1912 and at Albion College in Albion, Michigan in 1913.
 He also coached Albion's baseball team in the spring of 1914.
 In May 1914, Gill was hired to coach football, basketball, at baseball at University of North Dakota in Grand Forks, North Dakota.